l4zz3rj0d/ctf-vault/web/Trust Vault/README.md

-Trust Vault – Writeup
+🔐 Trust Vault – Writeup
-Challenge Name
+🏷️ Challenge Name

 Trust Vault

-Challenge Description
+📝 Challenge Description

-Leak the server-side flag stored on disk/environment by chaining the vulnerable SQL query with the legacy Jinja rendering.
+“Leak the server-side flag stored on disk/environment by chaining the vulnerable SQL query with the legacy Jinja rendering.”

+Ah yes, nothing like a good “chain vulnerabilities like Pokémon evolutions” challenge.

-1. Overview
+1️⃣ Overview

-Trust Vault is a Flask web application that exposes a search feature vulnerable to SQL Injection, and internally renders query results using legacy Jinja templates.
+Trust Vault is a Flask web app with two dangerous ingredients mixed together:

-This combination allows chaining:
+A vulnerable SQL query 🧨

+A legacy Jinja render engine 🔥

+When combined, they allow this delightful attack chain:

-SQL Injection → Jinja SSTI → Python RCE → File Read → Flag
+👉 SQL Injection → Jinja SSTI → Python RCE → File Read → Flag

+Basically, the app handed us the skeleton key and asked us nicely not to use it.
+We used it anyway. 😌

-2. Initial Recon
+2️⃣ Initial Recon

-Navigating the interface revealed key routes:
+The app exposes several routes:

 /login